SingularityT3/PseudoEngine2/Syntax.md

 // Returns whether a string is a valid number
 IS_NUM(s : STRING) RETURNS BOOLEAN

+// Checks if end of file is reached
+EOF(filename : STRING) RETURNS BOOLEAN

 // Converts a character into lowercase if it is alphabetic LCASE(c : CHAR) RETURNS CHAR